Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Kentavious Caldwell-Pope vs. the Heat